roblisy/timelapse/README.md

 ## To Do

 In no particular order:
-- add shell script to download and process JPGs
 - create an array of times for each day that finds "interesting" times
 - take pictures only during the interesting times (ex. - sunrise, sunset)
-- take less frequent pictures at night
+- take less frequent pictures at night (maybe?)